 BARKER, Lynne, ANDRADE, Jackie, MORTON, Nicholas, ROMANOWSKI, Charles and BOWLES, David (2010).
 Investigating the 'latent' deficit hypothesis : age at time of head injury, executive and implicit functions and behavioral insight.
 Neuropsychologia, 48 (9), 2550-2563.

 MORTON, Nicholas and BARKER, Lynne (2010).
 The contribution of injury severity, executive and implicit functions to awareness of defi cits after traumatic brain injury (TBI).
 Journal of the International Neuropsychological Society, 16 (06), 1089-1098.

 BARKER, Lynne and ANDRADE, Jackie (2007).
-Hidden co-variation detection produces faster, not slower, social judgements.
+Hidden covariation detection produces faster, not slower, social judgments.
 Journal of Experimental Psychology, Learning, Memory and Cognition, 32 (3), 636-641.

 BARKER, L. A., ANDRADE, J. and ROMANOWSKI, C. A. J. (2004).
 Impaired implicit cognition with intact executive function after extensive bilateral prefrontal pathology: a case study.
 Neurocase, 10 (3), 233-248.

 I supervise several PhD students.

 Lynne Barker is an expert in cognitive neuroscience and is course leader on the MSc Applied Cognitive Neuroscience postgraduate course.
 She has recently published research which shows how injuries to the frontal lobe of the brain can be more severe in young adults than in older people.